 For example, the temporal lobe is responsible for

-decoding.
+.
 Listening to music involves the auditory cortices.
-Matching the beat of music involves the frontal lobes, subcortical structures and the cerebellum.
+Matching the beat of music involves the frontal lobes, subcortical structures, and the cerebellum.

 Brain function isn’t the only thing that impacts a child’s ability to learn music, however.
 How a child engages with music can also have an impact.

 Learning music doesn’t need to begin with reading it.
 In fact, it’s often better to start with just listening to music, playing it, and moving musically.
-Programs like Meludia.com, Let’s Play Music, and School of Rock are places to begin experiencing musical pitch, melody, rhythm and tempo.
-You can also
+Programs like Meludia.com, Let’s Play Music, and School of Rock are places to begin experiencing musical pitch, melody, rhythm, and tempo.

 Why might kids with dyslexia struggle with reading music?

 The research on this isn’t clear.
 Some studies suggest the same issues that make reading difficult also make learning to read musical notation hard.

 Kids with dyslexia have trouble isolating sounds in words and then mapping them back to letters.
 This weakness may also impact their ability to process sounds in music.
 They may have trouble perceiving rhythm and pitch, which can make it hard to make sense of sheet music.